bienflorencia/personal-site/content/publication/BiodiversityDataJournal2020/index.md

 +++
-title = "Biodiversidata:An Open-Access Biodiversity Database for Uruguay"
+title = "Biodiversidata: A novel dataset for the vascular plant species diversity in Uruguay"

 # Date first published.
 date = 2020-10-26T00:00:00